 The Master of Arts in Interpreting Studies and Communication Equity is conferred upon candidates who have met the following requirements:

 - attainment of a minimum grade point average (GPA) of 3.0 on a 4.0 scale.

-Students in the MAISCE program will be required to comply with the student policies described in the Graduate Academic Catalog published by the Office of the Registrar (please see http://minerva.stkate.edu/gradcatalog.nsf).
-In line with these requirements, students in the MAISCE program will be required to maintain a B average.
+Students in the MAISCE program will be required to maintain a B average.
 Students who do not maintain a B average or who earn more than one grade of C+ or lower may be asked to withdraw from the program.
-Students will also be required to meet policies described in the ASL and Interpreting Department Handbook.
+Students will also be required to meet the policies described in the MAISCE Program Handbook.

 In order to remain in good standing, students must fulfill the following:

 - maintain an overall 3.0 grade point average